Ambrosiani/twitterbot-starter/README.md

 ## A quick tutorial

 1. Create a new Twitter account and a new Twitter app. ([See how.](https://botwiki.org/tutorials/how-to-create-a-twitter-app/))
-2. Update the `.env` file with your Twitter API key/secrets and change the `BOT_ENDPOINT` (it could just be random letters).
+2. Update the `.env` file with your Twitter API key/secrets.
 3. Update `server.js` with some cool Twitter bot code.
 (Make sure your bot follows [Twitter's rules](https://support.twitter.com/articles/18311-the-twitter-rules) and is overall [not a jerk](https://botwiki.org/articles/essays/).)

 The included example tweets out "hello world 👋".
 Check out [the Twit module documentation](https://github.com/ttezel/twit) for more examples of what your bot can do.